drift-labs/gateway/README.md

 The gateway will receive all events, positions, etc. as normal but be unable to send transactions.

 note therefore `DRIFT_GATEWAY_KEY` is not required to be set.

-## Delegated Signing Mode
-Passing the `--delegate <DELEGATOR_PUBKEY>` flag will instruct the gateway to run in delegated signing mode.

-In this mode, the gateway will act for `DELEGATOR_PUBKEY` and sub-accounts while signing with the key provided via `DRIFT_GATEWAY_KEY` (i.e delegate key).

-Use the drift UI or Ts/Python SDK to assign a delegator key. see [Delegated Accounts](https://docs.drift.trade/delegated-accounts) for more information.

-## Sub-account Switching
-By default the gateway will perform all account operations on sub-account 0, you can overwrite this default by setting the `--default-sub-account-id` flag on startup.

-A `subAccountId` URL query parameter may be supplied to switch the sub-account per request basis.

-e.g `http://<gateway>/v1/orders?subAccountId=3` will return orders for the wallet's sub-account 3

 ### Errors
 error responses have the following JSON structure: